contiv/netplugin/mgmtfn/k8splugin/README.md

 This step-by-step procedure will guide you through a minimal experience of creating a Kubernetes cluster with Contiv networking and applying policy between pods.

+Before starting, please be sure to set http/https proxies if your network requires it.
+*(Note that https_proxy should be set to point to a http:// URL (not https://).
+This is an ansible requirement.)*

 #### Step 1: Clone contrib and netplugin repos

 ```